If your writing style varies across your website content, emails and social media, this video will help.

 #3 Get Yourself Into A Writing Mood

-I do talk about this a bit in the Touchstone course.
+I do talk about this a bit in the Toolkit.
 I know that for me, my very best writing happens if I familiarize myself with the brief right before I go to bed and sketch out the page structure.
 Then when I wake up, I get a coffee and I start writing.
 I don’t do nay housework.
 I don’t look at emails or social media.
 I just write.

 It’s not always possible for me to do that.
 So sometimes I need to just write something in the middle of the day, but instead of just doing it along with the list of admin and chores and other work that I have to do, I set aside some time that’s intentionally for writing that content.
 And I pad it with a break beforehand, so I follow that same pattern.